(Last Updated on : 30/03/2017)

 The success of the fast depends largely on how it is broken.
 This is the most significant phase.
 The main rules for breaking the fast are no overeating, eating slowly and chewing food thoroughly; and taking several days for the gradual change to the normal diet.
 If the transition to eating solid foods is carefully planned, there will be no discomfort or damage.
 The patient should also continue to take rest during the transition period.
 The right food after a fast is as important and decisive for proper results as the fast itself.

 Benefits of Fasting Therapy

+also respond favourably to this mode of treatment.
 Thus fasting therapy helps in the cure of a number of diseases.